anjali-rgpt/anjali-rgpt/README.md

 [^6]Complete project repository containing experiment setup, data, and analysis scripts for psycholinguistic study on unfamiliar idiom interpretation in human participants.

 [Pipeline : A preprocessing pipeline for general-purpose tokenization, stopword removal, POS-tagging, and n-gram generation](https://github.com/anjali-rgpt/MediaSum-StackExchange-Dialogue-Analysis/blob/main/preprocess.py)
-[^6] A useful piece of code with multiple functions that can be conveiently accessed using a pipeline method.
+[^6] A useful piece of code with multiple functions that can be conveniently accessed using a pipeline method.
 Work in Progress to convert it into an encapsulated version of itself.

+Contributing to applied research at Platflow Health at this private repo: [Work Repo Stats](https://github.com/anjalirg-platflow)

 <!--